7 Easy Steps: How to Crochet a Rose

 Before you begin, make sure you know the basics of crochet.
 A solid foundation in chains and single crochet will make this project much easier.
 Grab your supplies and let us get started on this fun easy crochet flower pattern.

-How Do You 7 Essential Steps to Crochet a Rose?
+7 Essential Steps to Crochet a Rose

 Step 1: Gather Your Materials